Kumismar/ibt/README.md

 **Bachelor's thesis**
 This repository contains source files for implementation output and thesis itself.
-For final evaluation of thesis along with supervisor's and reviewer's report visit [https://www.vut.cz/en/students/final-thesis/detail/153846](this site).
+For final evaluation of thesis along with supervisor's and reviewer's report visit [this site](https://www.vut.cz/en/students/final-thesis/detail/153846).

 The project can be compiled by invoking ```make``` in the project root directory.
 You can choose explicitly between gcc and clang compilers using ```make gcc``` and ```make clang``` respectively.